 "A rightly elected pope is, without question, a saint, made so by the merits of Peter."

 This pope Gregory VII had humiliated Holy Roman Emperor Henry IV at Canossa but the later had last laugh when he finally drove the pope out of Rome.
 Gregory VII (a saint) had been contented with the title "Vicar of Peter", not Innocent III.
-De Rosa states in his book on page 68 the following:
+De Rosa states in his book on page 68 the following:"Earlier popes were not unhappy to be styled 'Vicar of St. Peter'.
+He repudiated the title, 'we are the successors of Peter but not his vicar nor any man's nor any apostle's.
+We are the Vicar of Jesus Christ before whom every knee shall bow'.
+Even - no especially - the knees of kings and emperors."

 Thus, in his claim to be the "Vicar of Christ," Pope Innocent III appropriated for himself what is written in Philippians 2:10: "That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth."
 And how did Innocent III rule the world?
 Peter De Rosa writes on page 73: